FIWARE/test.Functional/API.test/apps.BusinessAPIEcosystem/5.4.0/README.md

 	`sudo service business-proxy restart`

-7) Login into the `business` portal (http://business:8000) with seller user and customer user to authorize them.
+7) Login into the `business` portal (http://business:8000) with seller user and customer users to authorize them.
 Please use two different browsers for both users.

 ### 3. JMeter ###